Higher degrees by research policy

 12.1.
 SGR will publish guidelines for the provision of research training support, facilities and funding.

 12.2.
-Progress must be monitored and documented at regular meetings between supervisors and candidates, in accordance with the Supporting HDR progress process.
+Progress must be monitored and documented at regular meetings between supervisors and candidates, in accordance with the Supporting HDR progress policy process.

 13. Candidature Milestone Reviews